 Sheila Chandra introduces readers to a couple of concepts that are vital to becoming efficiently organized: zoning and completion.
 Rather than just providing tips on how to live in a tidier space, Chandra helps readers get more organized in their lives by sharing her personal experience growing up in an extremely cluttered house.

 Readers get introduced to the “toothbrush principle.”
 Something almost all people are good at is not losing their toothbrushes, so this becomes the jump-off point for becoming permanently organized in all areas of your life.

-By the time you finish reading this book, you will have a firm grasp of the habits that promote organization, as well as a newfound confidence in your ability to stay clutter-free.
+By the time you finish reading this book, you will have a firm grasp of the habits that promote an organization, as well as newfound confidence in your ability to stay clutter-free.

 5. Focal Point: A Proven System to Simplify Your Life, Double Your Productivity, and Achieve All Your Goals by Brian Tracy